Kong/docs.konghq.com/app/_hub/kong-inc/azure-functions/index.md

     - name: routeprefix
       required: false
       default: /api
-      value_in_examples:
+      value_in_examples: null
       datatype: string
       description: Route prefix to use.
     - name: apikey
       required: false
-      default:
+      default: null
       value_in_examples: <AZURE_APIKEY>
       datatype: string
-      description: The apikey to access the Azure resources.
-If provided, it is injected as the `x-functions-key` header.
+      description: 'The apikey to access the Azure resources.
+If provided, it is injected as the `x-functions-key` header.'
     - name: clientid
       required: false
-      default:
+      default: null
-      value_in_examples:
+      value_in_examples: null
       datatype: string
-      description: The `clientid` to access the Azure resources.
-If provided, it is injected as the `x-functions-clientid` header.
+      description: 'The `clientid` to access the Azure resources.
+If provided, it is injected as the `x-functions-clientid` header.'
     - name: https_verify
       required: false
       default: false
-      value_in_examples:
+      value_in_examples: null
       datatype: boolean
       description: Set to `true` to authenticate the Azure Functions server.
     - name: https
       required: false
       default: true
-      value_in_examples:
+      value_in_examples: null
       datatype: boolean
       description: Use of HTTPS to connect with the Azure Functions server.
     - name: timeout
       required: false
       default: 600000
-      value_in_examples:
+      value_in_examples: null
       datatype: number
       description: Timeout in milliseconds before closing a connection to the Azure Functions server.
     - name: keepalive
       required: false
       default: 60000
-      value_in_examples:
+      value_in_examples: null
       datatype: number
       description: Time in milliseconds during which an idle connection to the Azure Functions server lives before being closed.
   extra: |
     Note: If `config.https_verify` is set as `true`, then the server certificate is verified according to the CA certificates specified by the `lua_ssl_trusted_certificate` directive in your Kong configuration.
 ---

 ## Demonstration